Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

-- Chest x-ray: Caregivers may use x-rays to look for lung damage and signs of infection, such as pneumonia.
+- X-rays may show lung damage or signs of infection, such as pneumonia.

-- V/Q scan: This is a ventilation (V) and perfusion (Q) test.
-This test is also called a VP scan.
-A V/Q scan is a two-part test in which pictures of your lungs are taken to look for certain lung problems.
-During the perfusion part of the test, radioactive dye is put into your vein.
-Your blood carries the dye to the blood vessels in your lungs.
-Pictures are taken to see how blood flows in your lungs.
-During the ventilation part of the test, you breathe in a special gas.
-Pictures are taken to see how well your lungs take in oxygen.
+- A V/Q scan is used to check your lung function.
+Radioactive dye will be put into your vein.
+Your blood will carry the dye to the blood vessels in your lungs.
+Pictures will be taken to see how blood flows in your lungs.
+Then you will breathe in a gas.
+Pictures will be taken to see how well your lungs take in oxygen.

 How is smoke inhalation treated?

-- Antidotes: These are substances that may stop or control the effects of the smoke you inhaled.
-Caregivers may give different antidotes depending on the type of smoke you inhaled.
+- Antidotes may be given to stop or control the effects of the smoke you inhaled.
+The antidotes used will depend on the type of smoke you inhaled.

 How can smoke inhalation be prevented?

-- To prevent fires, make sure that electrical wiring, chimneys, wood stoves, and space heaters are working properly.
-Use flammable liquids safely and store them in a locked area out of the reach of children.
+- Make sure electrical wiring, chimneys, wood stoves, and space heaters are working properly.
+Use flammable liquids safely.
+Store them in a locked area out of the reach of children.
 Use a childproof lock or latch so children cannot get to the liquids.

-- Do not leave lit cigarettes unattended, and discard them properly.
-Keep cigarette lighters and matches in a safe place where children cannot reach them.
+- Do not leave a lit cigarette.
+Discard cigarettes properly.
+Keep lighters and matches in a safe place where children cannot reach them.

 - Make an escape plan in case a fire breaks out in your home.
 Practice it often with your family.
 Crawl on the floor to escape a burning building.
 The air will be cooler and cleaner.